EconometricInstitute/feb22012-programming-website/data/week4/4-finding-and-comparing-objects.md

 In this quiz, you can test your knowledge on the subjects covered in this chapter.

-* Suppose a fellow student has implemented a class `Dataset`.
-Suppose you have obtained two references two `Dataset` objects held in variables `a` and `b`.
+Suppose a fellow student has implemented a class `Dataset`.
+Suppose you have obtained two references to two `Dataset` objects held in variables `a` and `b`.
 Which of the following statements are true?

 1. If `a == b` returns `true`, then `a.equals(b)` must also return `true`.